DivyabharathiManimaran/WeatherInCity/README.md

 - Enables the user to view their current location's weather if the location access is provided.
 - Allows the user to select a location on the map to view the weather of that selected location.
 - Is built and deployed with the help of github pages and is available at - https://divyabharathimanimaran.github.io/WeatherInCity.
-- Includes necessary test cases with 70% coverage.
+- Includes necessary test cases with nearly 70% coverage.

 ## Application